lightonai/fast-plaid/README.md

 ### Deleting from the Index

 The **`delete` method** allows to permanently remove embeddings from the index based on their insertion order IDs.
 If a metadata database exists, the corresponding entries will also be automatically removed.
 To update an existing embedding, you should delete it first and then add the new version with the `.update()` method.
+Warning, when using the `delete` method, the remaining documents are re-indexed to maintain a sequential order.
+If you delete document k, all documents with id > k will have their id decreased by 1.

 ```python
     def delete(